 (6) Where a duty arises under subsection (1) or (4) to provide to the district inspector the name and address of a partnership, syndicate or other association of persons (an association) there is also a duty to provide the name and address of each member of the association.

-[Section 32 amended by No. 68 of 2004 s.
+[Section 32 amended: No. 68 of 2004 s.
 40.]

 32A.
 Change of principal employer etc. to be notified